rayguna/industrial-auth-1/README.md

   - Add `include Pundit`:

   ```
-  # app/controllers/application_controller.rb
+  #app/controllers/application_controller.rb

 class ApplicationController
   include Pundit
-# ...
+#...
   ```

 2. Like Ajax, implementing pundit is a three-step process:
-  Step 1: Add before_action and/or before action to point to pundit authorization in the respectigve controllers, including the application_controller.
+  Step 1: Add before_action to point to pundit authorization in the respective controllers, including the application_controller.
+          Declare the same instances and objects declared within the corresponding controller in the _policy.rb file.
   Step 2: Create the individual policy for each table controller (comments_policy, follow_requests_policy, likes_policy, etc.).
   Step 3: Define the respective methods within each policy to return a true or false output.